 Light and Dark Symbolism

-There is no night-time in the cat kingdom, which is partly what makes it seem like an apparent utopia.
+There is no night-time in the cat kingdom, which is partly what makes it seem like an snail under the leaf setting.
 The real world, though, doesn’t rest at night.
 Creepy things happen at night.
 Light usually suggests hope, renewal, or intellectual illumination.
 Darkness implies the unknown, ignorance, or despair.

 The lightness of the cat kingdom is subverted, as it is revealed that the place is not a utopia at all.

 In urban fantasy the author is juggling realism against ridiculous, unbelievable events.
 What would you do if you saved a cat and it stood up and talked to you?
 What would you do if you noticed the weeds in your front yard had grown a metre longer overnight?

 The number of lampshading options for character surprise at odd events feels like a closed group: